victorths/conduit/conduit/doc/source/docs/application/threading.md

 More importantly, you - the programmer - have to do absolutely nothing to take advantage of Conduit's multi-threaded behavior.
 You simply have to pick the number of isolates you want to run the application on \(see [this section](threading.md#how-many-isolates-should-i-use)\).

-While you don't have to do anything in an Conduit application to take advantage of multiple processors, there are things you shouldn't do or should do in another way.
+While you don't have to do anything in a Conduit application to take advantage of multiple processors, there are things you shouldn't do or should do in another way.

 First, you must be careful of keeping any state in your application.
 After initialization, any objects created while handling a request should be destroyed once the request is fulfilled.
 Any data that needs to be persisted must be stored in a database or other data store.
 This is just good practice for a REST API anyhow, so nothing is really lost here.